App-vNext/Polly/docs/resilience-pipeline-registry.md

 ```
 <!-- endSnippet -->

 The registry also allows for the registration of dispose callbacks.
-These are called when a pipeline is discarded, either because of the registry's disposal or after the pipeline is reloaded.
+These are called when a pipeline is discarded, either because of the registry's disposal or after the pipeline has reloaded.
 The example below works well with dynamic reloads, letting you dispose of the `CancellationTokenSource` when it's not needed anymore.

 <!-- snippet: registry-reloads-and-dispose -->
 ```cs